Ovyerus/bandsnatch/README.md

     -f, --format <AUDIO_FORMAT>     The audio format to download the files in.
 Supported formats
                                     are: flac, wav, aac-hi, mp3-320, aiff-lossless, vorbis, mp3-v0, alac [env: BS_FORMAT=]
-    -F, --force                     Perform a trial run without changing anything on the filesystem.
-                                    Delete's any found cache file and does a from-scratch download run [env: BS_FORCE=]
+    -F, --force                     Ignores any found cache file and instead does a from-scratch download run [env: BS_FORCE=]
     -h, --help                      Print help information
     -j, --jobs <JOBS>               The amount of parallel jobs (threads) to use [env: BS_JOBS=] [default: 4]